 Because comedy is unique to its creator, circumstances, and audience in the moment, and because of the self-assessment, preparation, and evolution that it entails overall, comedy has much more in common with leadership than we might consider at first blush.
 (And, hey, don’t laugh off the comparison just yet!)

-Here are the first 5 of 10 ways comedy and leadership operate with the same undercurrent when it comes to how effective they want to be and what kind of impact they want to make.
+Here are 10 ways comedy and leadership operate with the same undercurrent when it comes to how effective they want to be and what kind of impact they want to make.

 Comedy is Setting People at Ease

 Leadership works much in the same way.
 It’s about making sure others feel comfortable in where they find themselves.
-Whether it’s the workplace or not, leadership allows those being lead to feel at ease with their tools, abilities, and environment, as encouraged, enabled, and empowered by the leaders.
+Whether it’s the workplace or not, leadership allows those being lead to feel at ease with their tools, abilities, and environment while being encouraged, enabled, and empowered by the leaders.

 Comedy is Having a Style

 Even the most casual of comedy fans know how personal and unique comedy is to its creator.
 Every comedian has their own method, delivery, and specialty.
-If you think of popular comedians, Mitch Hedberg’s style is different from Chris Rock’s style, which is different from George Carlin’s style, which is different from Dane Cook’s style, which is different from Lisa Lampanelli’s style.
-Each performer has to play to their strengths and determine by trial-and-error how they’re going to proceed in their act and which style plays to their strengths.
+If you think of popular comedians, Mitch Hedberg’s style is different from Chris Rock’s style, which is different from George Carlin’s style, which is different from Steven Wright’s style, which is different from Lisa Lampanelli’s style.
+Each performer has to play to their strengths and determine by which style plays to their strengths.

 The same goes for leaders.
 Think of the leaders in your life and career.
 Were they all exactly the same, or even similar?
 They probably had their own unique styles.
 If you think about the most effective leaders you’ve come across, they might have been just as effective as each other, overall, but came at their tasks, tools, and mission with different approaches.